jchelly/flamingo-docs/source/introduction.rst

   * Snapshots of the full distribution of particles (dark matter, gas, stars, black holes and neutrinos) at a series of output times between redshift z=15 and the present day
-  * Halo catalogues and merger trees generated using the HBTplus (or HERONS?)  halo finder with a wide range of halo properties computed using the `SOAP post-processing tool
+  * Halo catalogues and merger trees generated using the `HBT-HERONS
+    <https://hbt-herons.strw.leidenuniv.nl/>`__ halo finder with a
+    wide range of halo properties computed using the `SOAP post-processing tool
     <https://joss.theoj.org/papers/10.21105/joss.08252>`__
   * Full sky lightcone particle outputs, where each simulation particle is output as it crosses the past lightcone of an observer